Bisher-Almasri/yigro_os/README.md

 Yigro os is a x86_64 bit kernel/OS which supports a ps2 keyboard. it is written in rust.

+## Why make this

+I did this since i really wanted to make a new [OS](https://github.con/bisher-almasri/bigroos).
+So i decided to do it in rust. my main goal wsa to have a ps2 keyboard support which i have acomplished. so th next step are:

+- [ ] Shell
+- [ ] Fs
+- [ ] Mouse support
+- [ ] Beyond VGA,

 # How to run

 You will need: